vyrodovalexey/cf-gcp-free/README.md

-### Bypassing GCP free trial quota to install CloudFoundry.
+### Fit CloudFoundry to install on GCP free trial.

 ### Usage